planariangames/mettlecore/METTLE_Core_Hacks_Troika!.md

 Other special abilities will take more rejiggering, and may be mentioned here later.

 ### Attributes
-Troika uses the METTLE set of CONCEPT, FRAME, MOTIVE, NATURE, and POISE.
+Converted characters use the METTLE set of CONCEPT, FRAME, MOTIVE, NATURE, and POISE.
 It also adds a GNOSIS Attribute, as described later.
 You can make a perfectly cromulent character by distributing 26 points; 2 every die for your highest attribute and 1 every die for the others.
 This is a bit higher than a standard METTLE Core character due to the extra GNOSIS Attribute.
 All Attributes have a minimum of 1, but no maximum because this genre is very permissive of weird power levels.

 Alternately, you can use an array:

 >- Standard array: 5, 4, 4, 3, 3, 2
 >- Specialized array: 6, 4, 4, 3, 2, 1

 The Specialized array above is great for characters who are not focused on magic.
-They can dump the minimum 1 in Gnosis and enjoy a higher starting Attribute somewhere else.
+They can dump the minimum 1 into GNOSIS and enjoy a super starting Attribute somewhere else.

 All methods use the same amount of points.
 There is nothing stopping you from starting with more or less.